-The highest peak in the Canary Islands and in the whole of Spain, if there’s one definite, must do excursion when cruising the canaries its visiting Mount Teide!
+The highest peak in the Canary Islands – and in the whole of Spain – Mount Teide is a must-do excursion when visiting the island of Tenerife.

-Located on the largest Canary Island, Tenerife, it’s the backdrop of the entire island and actually one of the best places in the world to observe the night’s sky!
+It’s the backdrop of the entire island, and if you’re flying into Tenerife to begin your cruise, you’ll easily spot its peak from the plane.
+It’s also one of the best places in the world to observe the night’s sky!

-Once up high, the views can only be described as majestic!
-The volcano is surrounded by yellow and white sulphurous rock, which is hot to the touch and slopes deep into its crater – those are some serious out of this world scenes.
+Take the cable car up to the top in as little as eight minutes, where you’ll be a mere 200 metres from the summit.
+The views up here can only be described as out-of-this-world.
+The volcano itself is surrounded by yellow and white sulphurous rock, which is hot to the touch and slopes deep into its crater.
+You really will feel like you’re on the scene of a sci-fi movie!

-Looking back outward, on a clear day you can lap up the views of neighbouring Gran Canaria, La Palma and even El Hierro among the glistening hues of the Atlantic Ocean.
+On a clear day you can lap up the views of neighbouring Gran Canaria, La Palma and even El Hierro among the glistening hues of the Atlantic Ocean.
 However cloud cover is by no means a hindrance or a disappointment.
-Teide’s peak rises above the level of the clouds, meaning you can stand in bright sunlight and look down upon the sea of clouds that circles the volcano. – You’ll certainly feel on top of the world.
+Teide’s peak rises above the level of the clouds, meaning you can stand in bright sunlight and look down upon the sea of clouds that circles the volcano.
+Prepare to feel on top of the world.

 4. The vines and wines of the Canary Islands

-Six of the Canary Islands produce wine, Tenerife, Lanzarote, Gran Canaria, La Palma, El Hierro and La Gomera.
-These are some of Europe’s oldest vines, each producing their own unique grapes – thanks majorly to the rich vegetation of these volcanic islands.
+Six of the seven main Canary Islands produce wine – Tenerife, Lanzarote, Gran Canaria, La Palma, El Hierro and La Gomera.
+These are some of Europe’s oldest vines, each producing their own unique grapes – all thanks to the rich vegetation of these volcanic islands.

 With a climate that many would say isn’t ideal for wine-making, the Canary Islands actually have one of the most exciting wine regions, producing delicious reds, whites and rosé.

-There are many wine tasting excursions all across the islands with Lanzarote mainly producing Malvasia white, while Gran Canaria known for its specialty reds and Tenerife; home to the majority of the regions production, offers a beautiful mix of them all.
+There are many wine tasting excursions all across the islands with Lanzarote mainly producing Malvasia white, while Gran Canaria is known for its specialty reds.
+Tenerife, which is home to the majority of the region’s production, offers a beautiful mix of them all.

 5. Surfing the Canary Islands